RADI-model/Radi.jl/README.md

 The rest of the citation remains the same.

 There is also a manuscript in preparation that will describe RADI in detail.
+Radi.jl v1.0 will be released following peer review.
 Please check back here later for details.